subconsciousnetwork/noosphere/design/principles.md

 ### Design is navigating tradeoffs by values

 Design is the practice of navigating [wicked problems](https://en.wikipedia.org/wiki/Wicked_problem)—problems for which there is no one optimal solution.
-The values that guide Noosphere’s design aren’t absolutes, but they do frame a design space that is meaningful for the particular goals of this protocol.
+The values that guide Noosphere's design aren't absolutes, but they do frame a design space that is meaningful for the particular goals of this protocol.

 These values will not always be fully realizable, and will sometimes be in tension.
 When this happens, we embrace pragmatic trade-offs and aim for continual improvement.
 Like the IETF, we move forward through rough consensus and running code.